hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

   * It requires a model input from `train()`, and cannot use loaded trained model
   * When there are 3000+ samples, TreeExplainer is still faster
 * Display shap plots on Databricks Notebooks
+  * Set `matplotlib=True` so that you don't need to initiate JS.
+But on Databricks, this is not supported in Force Plot for multiple records now...

 ```
 import matplotlib.pyplot as plt